UMAprotocol/protocol/STYLE.md

 should all have one more indent than the first line.
 We follow the solidity style guide and use a single hanging indent.

-### Ordering Stuff
+### Ordering

+#### Enums/Structs

+Enums/Structs that will be used within the contract should be declared prior to everything.

+#### Variables

+All variables should be declared immediately following the enums/structs.
+Variables should be sorted by visibility like functions (see the `Functions` section for details).
+Instead of sorting alphabetically within visibility groups, however, related variables should be grouped together.

 #### Functions

+Functions should follow variable declarations.
 Solhint enforces that functions are ordered by:

 1. Constructor
 2. External